Mestizo Alejo: Biography

 Alejandro Vivar, Isabel's father, was a Spanish soldier in the Captaincy General of Chile during the Arauco War against the Mapuches.
 He led an incursion into Mapuche territory and was ambushed by them.
 Isabel was captured and engaged to the cacique Curivilú.
 She had a son with him, known as "Alejandro de Vivar" by the Spanish and "Ñancú" by the Mapuche; but he used the diminutive form of the name "Alejo" instead.

 Isabel and Alejo were rescued by the Spanish five years after Isabel's capture and returned to Concepción.
 However, the caste system of the local population meant they were looked down on: Alejo was rejected as a mestizo, and Isabel for having a son with a Mapuche.
 To avoid the social criticism, Isabel became a nun and lived inside a convent.
 Alejo was raised by Franciscans and eventually joined the military.
 Alejo trained as arquebusier, but he was denied any promotion as he was a mestizo.
 As a result, he deserted from the Spanish army in 1657 and joined the Mapuche.

 Alejo returned to the tribe of his father.
 The Mapuche had a more welcoming attitude towards mestizos than the Spanish, and accepted him.
 Alejo was valuable to the Mapuches as he had close knowledge of the Spanish military strategy.
 He informed his father about his life among the Spanish (known as "huincas" by the Mapuches), and expressed his willingness to serve with the Mapuche against them.

 As the new toqui, Alejo increased espionage activity and intensified the raids of malones to steal cattle, weapons and capture hostages.
 He introduced the use of incendiary devices to Mapuche warfare, which proved deadly against the city of Concepción.
 To prevent the complete destruction of the city, the Spanish sent Isabel to parley with him.
 Alejo agreed to stop the attack because of his love for his mother, but said "Mother, it will be very difficult for those arrogant huincas to look you in the eyes.
 They are haughty enough to humiliate mestizos, but they are cowards incapable of defending themselves and have to resort to using a woman to parley with the enemy in their name, while they are surely trembling behind those walls.
 The other Mapuche were unwilling to stop the attack, but Alejo quickly silenced the objections by splitting open the head of one of the enraged Mapuche with an axe.

 Alejo continued his march and destroyed the forts of Conuco and Chepe completely.
 He then massacred the populations of Talcamavida and Santa Juana.
-He celebrated one of his victories by getting drunk and having sex with a captured Spanish woman.
+He celebrated one of his victories by getting drunk and raped a captured Spanish woman.
 This angered his Mapuche wives who attacked and killed him while he was sleeping, and then escaped to a Spanish fort.
 The Spanish welcomed them and gave them asylum.